-The cost of providing Solid Waste services and the associated residential and commercial rate structure is currently under study by an independent solid waste consultant, Bell and Associates, Inc. The results of the study should be completed by July, 2014.
+The cost of providing Solid Waste services and the associated residential and commercial rate structure has been studied by an independent solid waste consultant, Bell and Associates, Inc.

 While Solid Waste staff should be recognized for keeping expenses down (doing more with less) and the Commission's desire to hold down rates, now is the time to set in motion a solid financial plan that provides a certain future for the delivery of Solid Waste Services.